Welcome!

 Step 1

 Begin with legs either shoulder-width apart or a bit wider than shoulder-width.
-Your feet should be pointing straight or slightly outward and your eyes gazing forward.
+Your feet should be pointing straight or slightly outward, and your eyes gazing forward.

 Step 2